gookit/validate/README.md

 	CheckZero bool
 	// CheckSubOnParentMarked True: only collect sub-struct rule on current field has rule.
 	CheckSubOnParentMarked bool
-	// ValidatePrivateFields Whether to validate private fields or not, expecially when inheriting other other structs.
+	// ValidatePrivateFields Whether to validate private fields or not, especially when inheriting other other structs.
 	//
 	//  type foo struct {
 	//	  Field int `json:"field" validate:"required"`